 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

-Counsellors or therapists in training £35.00 per session.
+Counsellors or therapists in training and students, £35.00 per session.

-I am available to see clients Monday to Friday 7am - 7pm and Saturday mornings from 7am - 12noon.
+I am available to see clients Monday and Friday 9am - 5pmpm and Wednesday evenings from 5pm-8pm